T

 landmark

-Lisbon's grandest square, opening onto the Tagus River.
-Admire the Arco da Rua Augusta and the statue of King José I, then stroll along the riverfront.
+Lisbon's grandest square, facing the Tagus River, once the site of the royal palace.
+Admire the Arco da Rua Augusta and the equestrian statue of King José I.

 2. Morning